joeblew99/gu/examples/readme.md

 There are not binaries to run, but simple html files to open.

-*Please all there is to running the examples is opening the `index.html` file in browser, more examples showcasing rendering from the server will be included later*
+*Please all there is to running the examples is opening the `index.html` file in browser except when stated otherwise, more examples showcasing rendering from the server will be included later*

 Two examples showcasing the possibility of using Gu for creating components and how they are used.